Aircraft and air travel workshop for schools

 Contact us for larger events.

 Build a Glider/Aeroplane

-Students will build a glider/airplane from card stock using a pre-printed plan.
+Students will build a card stock glider/airplane from a pre-printed plan.
 They will learn how the center of gravity of a plane affects its performance.
 They will be able to take the glider home.

 Experiment with Flight Controls

-Students will experiment with flight controls such as flaps, ailerons, rudder, and elevators to understand pitch, yaw, and roll.
-These activities will help them understand the movements of an aircraft.
+Students will also experiment with additional flight controls such as elevators.
+These activities will help them understand movements such as yaw, pitch, and roll.

 Typical Workshop Day*

 - Activity - We will start the day with short activity covering the history of the development of airborne flights.
 This will cover kites, hot air balloons, gliders, Wright brother's first powered aircraft, propeller-powered airplanes, and modern-day aircraft.